mirfan899/sppas/sppas/doc/01_introduction/14_important_recommendations.md

     - it is recommended to use only US-ASCII characters in file names (including the path)

-Other frame rates and bit rates are accepted: the audio file is converted in 16 bits/16000Hz in a copy of the file then SPPAS is using this latter.
+Other frame rates and bit rates are accepted: the audio file is converted in 16 bits/16000Hz in a copy of the file then SPPAS is using the latter.

 ### About automatic annotations